The Biggest Tragedy in Life

 My Japanese Friend and the Most Important Lesson I’ve Learned from Him

 Maybe he was a weirdo.
 Or maybe a freak.
 Or some kind.
 His golden, disheveled hair and maximalist fashion speak volumes (think Naruto but more fashionable).
-Since a lot of my friends used to accuse me a freak, then maybe… I thought… maybe we could get along?
-Later on, I learned he was a Filipino-Japanese … Continue Reading →
+Since a lot of my friends used to accuse me of being a freak, then maybe… I thought… maybe we could get along?
+Later on, I learned he was … Continue Reading →

 The Story of The Two Monks and a Woman (On Letting Go)